p058/p058.github.io/_posts/2017-01-14-welcome-to-jekyll.markdown

 ```

-You can always switch back to a spark RDD, add columns, and convert it back to a dataframe but I don't find it to be a very neat way to do it.
+You can always use the RDD API, add columns, and convert it back to a dataframe but I don't find it a very neat way to do it.

 Thanks for reading.